feederbox826/plugins/README.md

 edit-unorganized
 - Jumps to a chosen tab when an unorganized (or organized) scene is opened

+log-console
+- log-toast but to console instead of toasts

 log-toast
 - pop up log messages as toasts